austral/austral/test-programs/suites/009-typeclasses/011-unconstrained-typaram/README.md

-Add a test that a type parameter without constraints can't call a method of a typeclass.
+Test that a value whose type is an unconstrained type parameter can't be passed to a method of a typeclass.